Ex-Hypo bosses handed jail sentences in Austrian put option case

-VIENNA Three former managers of troubled Austrian lender Hypo Alpe Adria HAABI.UL were sentenced to jail on Thursday for hiding facts about the bank's capital position.
+VIENNA Feb 27 Three former managers of troubled Austrian lender Hypo Alpe Adria were sentenced to jail on Thursday for hiding facts about the bank's capital position.

 A judge in the Carinthian provincial capital Klagenfurt found the three guilty of breach of trust for concealing the existence of put options on preference shares the bank sold to boost its capital in 2006, a court spokeswoman said.

-The ruling could help Germany's BayernLB BAYLB.UL, which claims it was duped into buying the now-nationalised Hypo for 1.7 billion euros (1.3 billion pounds) from Carinthia and private investors in 2007.
+The ruling could help Germany's BayernLB, which claims it was duped into buying the now-nationalised Hypo for 1.7 billion euros ($2.3 billion) from Carinthia and private investors in 2007.

 Put options are contracts that give the right to sell securities at a specific price in the future, and had the bank's buyers known that the holders of the preference shares could get back their money on demand, they would have realised that Hypo's capital position was weaker than it looked.